 GrandPals is an intergenerational educational program connecting Princeton School children with older adults.
 The program’s goals are to foster positive intergenerational relationships and to create a life-long love of reading and learning in our young children.
 GrandPals offers an opportunity for these older adults to share their experience, skills, and interests.
 Teachers value this program because it gives the children a calm period during their busy day to listen to fascinating stories, get their questions answered, and relate to an older adult.
 Many children do not have grandparents nearby.
 GrandPals is a wonderful opportunity for several generations to meet and get to know one another: the GrandPals, the teachers, and the children.

 The GrandPal program is a joint program between the Princeton Schools and the Princeton Senior Resource Center.
 This program of reading to kindergartners started in 1997 at Littlebrook School.
 Riverside School adopted the program in 2006.
-In the spring of 2012, we started a pilot project with one second grade class at Robbins Elementary in Trenton.
-That program, directed by Liza Peck, has expanded to include two first grade classes as well.
-Community Park School has several GrandPals working in the classroom or after school, and will add GrandPals to a second grade classroom for a once a month reading session in the fall of 2012.
+We have now expanded to Community Park and Johnson Park Schools.

 Could I be a GrandPal?